webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/All-Out-Con.md

 - Ability/Cost/7
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## All-Out Con
+>7  Intellect

 You put everything into it.
 You add three free levels of Effort to the next task you attempt.
 You can't use this ability again until after you've taken aten-hour recovery action.
 Action.